silverstripe/silverstripe-framework/docs/en/01_Tutorials/03_Forms.md

 }
 ```

-Now we create an empty [api:ArrayList] to hold the data we'll pass to the template.
+Now we create an empty [api:SilverStripe\ORM\ArrayList] to hold the data we'll pass to the template.
 Its similar to [api:DataList], but can hold arbitrary objects rather than just DataObject` instances.
 Then we iterate over the 'Browser' submissions field.

 The `groupBy()` method splits our list by the 'Browser' field passed to it, creating new lists with submissions just for a specific browser.
 Each of those lists is keyed by the browser name.
-The aggregated result is then contained in an [api:ArrayData] object, which behaves much like a standard PHP array, but allows us to use it in SilverStripe templates.
+The aggregated result is then contained in an [api:SilverStripe\View\ArrayData] object, which behaves much like a standard PHP array, but allows us to use it in SilverStripe templates.

 The final step is to create the template to display our data.
 Change the 'BrowserPoll' div to the below.